 Scrooge: Oh, I don't think so.

-- Gosalyn repeatedly on Darkwing Duck.
+- Gosalyn about Once an Episode on Darkwing Duck.

 - This is Jade's MO in Jackie Chan Adventures.
 No matter how many times Jackie tells her not to come, she will use Offscreen Teleportation and appear next to him the minute he leaves.
 Later, when this is pointed out to him, Jackie states he feels like he should still say it.

 - Also lampshaded when Jackie is forced to pull an Enemy Mine with Valmont in one episode.
 Jade sneaks along as usual, and Valmont comments that he now understands why Jade is always there when he and Jackie fight, saying that previously he had always assumed Jackie was just an incredibly irresponsible caregiver.